LeonSong1995/MeDuSA/README.md

 ## Usage
 The function for **Cell-Trajectory** deconvolution in this package is `MCTD`.
 It needs:
 1. Bulk RNA-seq data.
 A matrix of bulk RNA-seq data.
 Each row corresponds to a specific gene and each column corresponds to a particular sample.
 2. Single-cell RNA-seq data.
-A "Seurat" obejct of the scRNA-seq data.
-[Seurat](https://satijalab.org/seurat/).
+A [Seurat](https://satijalab.org/seurat/) obejct of the scRNA-seq data.

 ## Example
 MLM attached test data to show how to use: